allegheny-college-ls-591-fall-2024/course-materials/README.md

 ### Absences

-Absences will be excused following the department guidelines.
-More than XX unexcused absences will automatically result in a failing grade.
+Due to the short nature of the course, more than 1 absence will automatically result in a failing grade except in extenuating circumstances.
+Please talk to the instructors if you have further questions.

 ### Effective Collaboration

-Computer science is an inherently collaborative discipline.
-People must work together to produce large, complex, and ultimately useful software systems.
-Because of this, the Department of Computer and Information Science at Allegheny College encourages students to engage in collaboration.
-However, in the context of individual coursework, through which each student must demonstrate their own knowledge, there are certain forms of collaboration that are and are not acceptable.
-Follow the instructions given on activities and assignments regarding acceptable collaboration.

-GTP, and other AI language model usage online or offline is not permitted.
+We encourage building community by collaborating with others to solve the problems presented in this course.

 ### Seeking Assistance